dfinity/internet-identity/docs/vc-spec.md

 described by `credential_spec` does apply to the user.
 When these checks are successful, the issuer prepares and returns a context in `PreparedCredentialData.prepared_context` (if any).
 The returned prepared context is then passed back to the issuer in a subsequent `get_credential`-call (see below).
-This call must be authenticated (i.e. it is not available for the anonymous sender).
+This call must be authenticated, i.e. the sender must match the principal for which the credential is requested.

 **NOTE:**
 The value of `prepared_context` is basically used to transfer information between `prepare_credential` and `get_credential` steps, and it is totally up to the issuer to decide on the content of that field.
 That is, the issuer creates `prepared_context`, and is the only entity that consumes it.
+For example, when using [canister signatures](https://internetcomputer.org/docs/current/references/ic-interface-spec#canister-signatures) the context contains a time-stamped yet unsigned VC, for which the canister signature will be available only at `get_credential`-call.

 ### 3: Get Credential